darksidemilk/FogApi/docs/commands/Set-FogServerSettings.md

 ### -interactive
-switch to make setting these an interactive process, if you set no values this is the default
+switch to make setting these an interactive process, if you set no values this is the default Warning, this can have issues in linux, especially when working in a remote shell, the paste into read-host can behave odd.

 ```yaml
 Type: SwitchParameter